eltociear/powerapps-docs.de-de/powerapps-docs/developer/common-data-service/customization-support.md

   - D365CE
 ---

-# <a name="common-data-service-supported-and-unsupported-app-building-practices"></a>Von Common Data Service unterstützte und nicht unterstützte App-Erstellungspraktiken
+# <a name="common-data-service-supported-and-unsupported-app-building-practices"></a>Common Data Service unterstützte und nicht unterstützte App-Erstellungspraktiken

 <!--
 The way your organization works is unique.
 Some organizations have well-defined business processes that they apply using PowerApps apps.
 Others aren’t happy with their current business processes and use PowerApps to apply new data and processes to their business.
 Whatever situation you find yourself in, you’ll find a lot of customization capabilities in PowerApps so that it can work for your organization.